What fruit and veggies are cheaper and in season in spring?

 Cauliflower

 In late spring cauliflower comes down in price.
 You can eat the leaves and the stalk.
-Blitz them up Jamie Oliver style and make cauliflower rice.
+Blitz them up and make cauliflower rice.
 That way you can get two meals out of one cauliflower.
 Check out our 8 ways with cauliflower blog for more ideas.
+To keep cauliflower fresh for longer, store it in the fridge in a breathable bag or container.
+If you have extra, cauliflower freezes well, simply cut into florets, blanch briefly, then cool and freeze in portions ready to add straight into cooked dishes.

 Celery